-The fish tank temperature plays a fundamental role in determining how active fish are.
+The water temperature of your pond, or aquarium, plays a fundamental role in determining how active fish are.
 This in turns will have both a direct and an indirect affect on water quality.
 Fish, unlike mammals and birds, are unable to control their own body temperature.
 They are scientifically referred to as poikilothermic.
 Their metabolism reflects the temperature of the water in which they live.
-As a consequence, they will show a wide range of responses to all biological processes such as feeding and breeding according to the temperature of the water.
-But what is the best temperature to keep our fish.

-(No. 13) The fish tank temperature plays a fundamental role in determining how active fish are.
-This in turns will have both a direct and an indirect affect on water quality.
-Fish, unlike mammals and birds, are unable to control their own body temperature.
-They are scientifically referred to as poikilothermic.
-Their metabolism reflects the temperature of the water in which they live.
-As a consequence, they will show a wide range of responses to all biological processes such as feeding and breeding according to the temperature of the water.
-But what is the best temperature to keep our fish.
+As a consequence, they will show a wide range of responses to all biological processes such as feeding and breeding according to the temperature of the surrounding water.
+But what is the best temperature to keep our fish?